campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 # Using pandocker on Windows
 This container will allow you to run [pandoc](pandoc.org) whenever you need it, without installing it on your windows box.

 It puts a simple bash script as a front end to pandoc.
 You give it have an input file name (pandoc will determine the type), output file name and the output file conversion type.
-Or you can give it, full, more complex pandoc options see the [example](#example)
+Or you can give it, full, more complex pandoc options see the [example](#example-config-file)

-__Note__ The container works by "sharing" a the volume on your windows computer, see the run statement.
+__Note__ The container works by "sharing" the volume you give it from your windows computer, to a mount point of `/data` on the container see the run statement.
 That volume needs to contain your *source file* to be converted and _optionally_ a *config.pandoc file* to instruct the container what to convert.

 There are 2 ways of using this container:

 1. headless using a config file (`config.pandoc` or `config.pandoc.txt`) the bash script reads this config & performs the requested actions
 2. interactively, clunky, type in your info to a bash script

-The container is public and in the organization [dawsoncollege2020](https://hub.docker.com/u/dawsoncollege2020).
+The container image is public and in the organization [dawsoncollege2020](https://hub.docker.com/u/dawsoncollege2020) on docker hub.

 ## One time prep
-This will have to be done once only, afterward, & if you've already set up docker, go to the [run](#run) section.
+This will have to be done once only, afterward, or if you've already set up docker, go to the [run](#run) section.
 1. Install [Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)
 4. Drives are not automatically shared with Docker Desktop so you must change the Docker Desktop settings before you start the container.
 Click on the docker icon, select settings, a window will launch (cog), select resources then file sharing, make sure the drive that you want to use is selected.  ![Docker settings - resources](docker-desktop-share-volumes-c.PNG)

 ## Run
 There are two ways to use this image, the first is without interacting with it (headless), it reads the config file and does it's thing.
 The second is interactive, where you have to type in the information.

+Instructions for
-* headless [run with config file](#headless-how-to-using-config.pandoc), see also an [example runtime](#headless-run-time-example-output)
+* headless [run with config file](#headless-how-to-using-config.pandoc), see also an [example headless runtime](#headless-run-time-example-output)
-* interactive [type in the information](#interactively-(-config.pandoc-does-not-exist-)) see also an example runtime](#interactive-runtime-example-output)
+* interactive [type in the information](#interactively-(-config.pandoc-does-not-exist-)) see also an [example interactive runtime](#interactive-runtime-example-output)
 ### headless how to using config.pandoc
 ![pandocker runtime headless](pandocker-runtime.png)
 Determine where the file to be converted and the config.pandoc file are on your windows system the example below assumes they are in your Documents directory, example `C:\Users\mcuser\Documents>`